-But the joyful truth is that it is alright.
-A long-distance relationship can build or break a long-term relationship.
-You might be crazy about one another but the relationship on an overall doesn’t go well.
-You start to feel like you need to let go of a long-distance relationship but you may be dragging it.
-No one wants to regret ending a relationship, especially when you have put so many efforts to make it work.
+But the joyful truth is that it is alright if relationships come to an end.
+A long-distance relationship can build really well over time or start crashing down.
+You might be crazy about one another and the love is there, but the relationship overall is just not meant to be.
+It’s possible that you start to feel like you need to let go of a long-distance relationship because you may be dragging it but don’t want to take the wrong call.
+No one wants to regret ending a relationship, especially when you have put so much effort to make it work in the first place.

 Why Do Long Distance Relationships Fail?

 Eventually, you will see signs your long-distance relationship is not working and might have to succumb to reality.
 Ending a long-distance relationship with someone you love can be heartbreaking, but there are times when the end can be a very beginning of something greater and better for the both of you.

 Often times, distance makes you realize that your plans for the future are not aligned.
 Maybe you jumped the gun and realized too late that you actually want very different things and it just doesn’t make any sense to continue being together.
 As hurtful as that realization is, it is still very real.

 You know that long-distance relationships can be exhausting as they require much more work.
 Both partners must invest in the relationship fully to keep the spark alive and maintain a strong emotional bond despite not being able to see each other.
 Which is why you might have even denied to yourself that your long-distance relationship fizzling out is happening right in front of your eyes.
 You’ve worked too hard for this and it just feels impossible to let go.

 But there’s another side to that coin.
 The daily calls, suppressing those pangs of jealousy, feeling sad looking at other couples in the park is just getting harder and harder.
 The effort no more seems worth the reward when you begin to realize there is no end in sight as you both have completely different goals and longterm plans.

 Related Reading: Seeing My First Love Years Later